brown-ccv/honeycomb-docs/docs/quick_start.md

 ---
-id: getting_started
+id: quick_start
-title: Getting Started
+title: Quick Start
 ---

-To start a new task follow these steps:
+To start a new task locally, in development mode follow these steps:

 ### 1. Start your new task from our template repository